SenanS/Interactive-Drumkit/README.md

 # Interactive-Drumkit
+## Blog post about this code [can be found here](https://senans.github.io/Technical-Blog/2024/01/04/Drumkit-Projection/)

 I created a projected image of a drum kit on my wall, made it interactable using copper tape capacitive touch sensors, taped to the wall and read by an Arduino Uno. <br/>
 The Arduino communicates with a Processing sketch, which plays the sounds and animates the projected image.<br/>